 Too many field options

-If the goal is to increase conversions, adding more than the recommended six to eight can hurt the campaign more than being helpful.
-With LinkedIn Lead Gen Forms, ten fields can be added, but that doesn’t necessarily mean they should.
+Up to ten fields can be added with LinkedIn Lead Gen Forms, but that doesn’t necessarily mean they should.
 Here are two points to keep in mind when deciding what fields need to be added:

 - What is the minimum amount of information needed on this form in order to follow up or qualify a lead?